microsoft/coyote/docs/_learn/tutorials/hello-world-actors.md

 The result is:

 ```
-C:\git\CoyoteSamples>coyote test .\bin\net46\HelloWorldActors.exe --iterations 30
 .
 Testing .\bin\net46\HelloWorldActors.exe
-Starting TestingProcessScheduler in process 16040
+Starting TestingProcessScheduler in process 39204
 ...
 Created '1' testing task.
 ...
-Task 0 is using 'Random' strategy (seed:102).
+Task 0 is using 'random' strategy (seed:1490088538).
 .....
 Iteration #1
 .....
 Iteration #2
+.....
+Iteration #3
+.....
+Iteration #4
+.....
+Iteration #5
+.....
+Iteration #6
+.....
+Iteration #7
+.....
+Iteration #8
+.....
+Iteration #9
+.....
+Iteration #10
+.....
+Iteration #20
 ...
 Task 0 found a bug.
 ...
 Emitting task 0 traces:
 .....
-Writing .\bin\net46\Output\HelloWorldActors.exe\CoyoteOutput\HelloWorldActors_0_1.txt
+Writing .\bin\net46\Output\HelloWorldActors.exe\CoyoteOutput\HelloWorldActors_0_0.txt
 .....
-Writing .\bin\net46\Output\HelloWorldActors.exe\CoyoteOutput\HelloWorldActors_0_1.pstrace
-.....
-Writing .\bin\net46\Output\HelloWorldActors.exe\CoyoteOutput\HelloWorldActors_0_1.schedule
+Writing .\bin\net46\Output\HelloWorldActors.exe\CoyoteOutput\HelloWorldActors_0_0.schedule
 ...
-Elapsed 0.2155411 sec.
+Elapsed 0.163194 sec.
 ...
 Testing statistics:
 .....
 Found 1 bug.
 ...
 Scheduling statistics:
 .....
-Explored 2 schedules: 2 fair and 0 unfair.
+Explored 28 schedules: 28 fair and 0 unfair.
 .....
-Found 50.00% buggy schedules.
+Found 3.57% buggy schedules.
 .....
-Number of scheduling points in fair terminating schedules: 38 (min), 38 (avg), 39 (max).
+Number of scheduling points in fair terminating schedules: 19 (min), 37 (avg), 38 (max).
 ...
-Elapsed 0.4192499 sec.
+Elapsed 0.2555573 sec.
 .
 Done
 ```

-Thus in less than a half-second the Coyote tester has found the bug in this simple program&mdash;something that would take many minutes if testing manually.
+Thus in about a quarter-second the Coyote tester has found the bug in this simple program&mdash;something that would take much longer if testing manually.
 So, even in this simple case Coyote finds the bug tens or even hundreds of times faster.
-But when using Coyote for testing much more complex, real-world systems the time savings can be even more impressive!
-This will give you the ability to find out and fix even the trickiest and almost impossible to reproduce concurrency bugs **before pushing your code to production**.
+When using Coyote for testing much more complex, real-world systems the time savings can be even more impressive!
+This will give you the ability to find and fix even the most difficult to reproduce concurrency bugs **before pushing to production**.

 To learn more about testing with Coyote read [Testing Coyote programs end-to-end and reproducing bugs](/coyote/learn/tools/testing).